Content Marketing: How to Create Effective Content that Ranks & Converts in 2024

 But if we had to narrow it down to the most actionable tips, it would be these:

 Some of the best content ideas come from good data and analytics.
 Some of the best ways to optimize your existing content (and your content calendar) are also data-driven.

 Sure, there are types of content sourced in communities, sales calls, and from other customer-facing teams, but on most days, data will give you the most actionable insights.

-There are a ton of great data sources for content marketers - Google Analytics, Google Search Console, social media analytics, email marketing platforms, SEO tools like Semrush or Ahrefs -- the list can go on.
+There are a ton of great data sources for content marketers - Google Analytics, Google Search Console, social media analytics, email marketing platforms, SEO tools like Semrush or Ahrefs, and Chrome extensions for keyword research – the list goes on.